nervous-inhuman/lime-scooter-reversing/README.md

 Lime Scooter Reversing
 =======================

 ## Description

+The purpose of this repository is to create a source/central point of truth for all things Lime.

+Please collaborate and share any information you may have, all push requests are highly encouraged, let's build a database thats informative, helpful and most of all semi-legal.

 I've been curious how these Scooters work, but to my suprise, I couldn't find any blogposts/repositories researching them, so I decided to create one myself.